awb8593/Monkey-Rental-Service/README.md

 - Java 8=>11 (Make sure to have correct JAVA_HOME setup in your environment)
 - Maven
--  _add any other tech stack requirements_

 ## How to run it

 1. Clone the repository and go to the root directory.
 2. Execute `mvn compile exec:java`
 3. Open in your browser `http://localhost:8080/`
-4.  _add any other steps required or examples of how to use/run_

 ## Known bugs and disclaimers
 (It may be the case that your implementation is not perfect.)